- Columbia University, (B.A., magna cum laude)

-Named one of the Top 40 Under 40 Lawyers in California in 2018, one of the Top Women Lawyers in California in 2017 by The Daily Journal and a Next Generation Leader in Tech Law by The Recorder (2018, ALM), Ms. Brook’s practice focuses on commercial litigation at every level, and ranges from two-party business and employment disputes to complex, multi-party and class action cases involving securities, contract, and patent law.
+Named one of the Top Women Lawyers in California in 2017 and 2021 and one of the Top 40 Under 40 Lawyers in California in 2018, by The Daily Journal and a Next Generation Leader in Tech Law by The Recorder (2018, ALM), Ms. Brook’s practice focuses on commercial litigation at every level, and ranges from two-party business and employment disputes to complex, multi-party and class action cases involving securities, contract, and patent law.
 Ms. Brook is also well known for her work related to defamation and intellectual property.

 Ms. Brook has worked on some of the country’s most cutting edge, prominent cases.
 Working pro bono, she successfully represented Arizona Secretary of State Katie Hobbs and Wisconsin Governor Tony Evers in litigation brought to try and prevent the counting of every legally cast vote in the 2020 presidential election.
 Two of those cases were dismissed after Brook and her team filed motions to dismiss.
 A third case, brought by Donald Trump in Wisconsin against Governor Evers, was dismissed following a bench trial in which Brook and her team represented the Governor.